Priory Farm Music Camp

 About

 Priory Farm Music Camp combines wild, outdoor settings with high quality music making and aims to build confidence and joy in children and a safe space for them to return to year after year.
 What began as a small garden camp for 9 children has grown into something lasting and special with hundreds of children and young people returning again and again to different PFMC venues to be part of this beautiful, joyous and ever growing musical family.
+For several years now, our camps have been taking place in the Walled Garden in Eryholme with the founders of www.we-are-wild.com: old friends, florists, forest school leaders and owners of the gorgeous walled garden; and this feels like a match made in heaven.

 PFMC consistently achieves very high standards of teaching and playing together, both in small, intimate groupings and large, joyous numbers, whilst always making sure that the musicians who are just starting out are nurtured and supported and are at the very center of the vision, both musically and socially.
 Building confidence starts with having fun - both on - and away from - our instruments.